 To adhere to the two-file requirement, applicants may need to convert and/or merge documents together using a PDF converter software.
 Many recent versions of Microsoft Office include the ability to save documents to the PDF format without need of additional software.
-Applicants using the Adobe Professional software suite will be able to merge these documents together.
+Applicants using the Adobe Acrobat Reader software will be able to merge these documents together.
 ACF recommends merging documents electronically rather than scanning multiple documents into one document manually, as scanned documents may have reduced clarity and readability.

-Applicants must ensure that the version of Adobe Professional they are using is compatible with

-Grants.gov.
-To verify Adobe software compatibility please go to Grants.gov and click on "Support" at the top bar menu and select "Adobe Software Compatibility," which is listed under the topic "Online Answers."
-The Adobe verification process allows applicants to test their version of the software by opening a test application package.
-Grants.gov also includes guidance on how to download a supported version of Adobe, as well as troubleshooting instructions for use, if an applicant is unable to open the test application package.
+Applicants must ensure that the version of Adobe Acrobat Reader they are using is compatible with Grants.gov.
+To verify Adobe software compatibility please go to Grants.gov and click on "Applicants" at the top bar menu and select "Adobe Software Compatibility", which is listed under "Applicant Resources."
+The Adobe verification process allows applicants to test their version of the software by opening a test Workspace PDF form.
+Grants.gov also includes guidance on how to download a supported version of Adobe, as well as troubleshooting instructions for use, if an applicant is unable to open the test form.

-The Adobe Software Compatibility page located on Grants.gov also provides guidance for applicants that have received error messages while attempting to save an application package.
-It also addresses local network and/or computer security settings and the impact this has on use of Adobe software.
+The Adobe Software Compatibility page located on Grants.gov also provides guidance for applicants on filling out a Workspace PDF form.
+In addition, it addresses local network and/or computer security settings and the impact this has on use of Adobe software.